Cerebrovascular accident symptoms. How to improve poor circulation in different ways

 • tomography.

-To establish the factors provoking circulatory disorders of the lower extremities, the doctor conducts an examination for the presence of vascular pathologies, and also finds out all the signs, the presence of other pathologies, general condition, allergies, etc. to take an anamnesis.
-For an accurate diagnosis, laboratory tests are prescribed:
+To determine the factors that provoke circulatory disorders of the lower extremities, the doctor conducts an examination for the presence of vascular pathologies, and also finds out all the signs, the presence of other pathologies, general condition, allergies, etc. to compile an anamnesis.
+To make an accurate diagnosis, laboratory tests are prescribed:

 • coagulogram;